JurrianFahner/gitserver/docs/index.md

 -   [Docker](https://docs.docker.com/linux/) installed on your localhost or your server.
 On this machine you need sufficient rights to create docker images and access them.

+-   ssh client installed on your machine.

--   ssh-client installed on your machine.
+-   git client installed on your machine.